confluentinc/ksql/docs/installation/server-config/integrate-ksql-with-confluent-control-center.rst

     listeners=http://0.0.0.0:8088

-In the |c3-short| configuration file, set ``ksql.url`` to the KSQL Server hostname, which must be reachable from the host that |c3-short| is installed on.
-Also, set ``ksql.advertised.url`` to the public IP address published by the KSQL Server host, which must be a URL that the browser can resolve through externally available DNS.
+In the |c3-short| configuration file, set ``confluent.controlcenter.ksql.url`` to the URL of the KSQL Server host, which must be reachable from the host that
+|c3-short| is installed on.
+Also, set ``confluent.controlcenter.ksql.advertised.url``
+to the public IP address published by the KSQL Server host, which must be a URL that the browser can resolve through externally available DNS.

 ::